David-WZhao/GCM-ARG/README.md

-# GCM_ARG
+# GCM-ARG

-This is the code of the gating-controlled mechanism network for ARG(GCM_ARG) properties prediction in our manuscript (Subtask-aware Representation Learning for Predicting Antibiotic Resistance Gene Properties via Gating-controlled Mechanism)
+This is the code of the gating-controlled mechanism network for ARG(GCM-ARG) properties prediction in our manuscript (Subtask-aware Representation Learning for Predicting Antibiotic Resistance Gene Properties via Gating-controlled Mechanism)

 ### Requirement
 - python 3.8